mcbloch/mcbloch.github.io/content/cv.md

     date: Mar.
 2022
     description:
       A national competition where teams of 4 students are pitched against each other to solve as many cybersecurity challenges as possible.
-      The finals contain a business round where you solve real cases in front of notable cybersecurity companies.
+      The finals contain a business round where you navigate realistic scenarios for notable cybersecurity companies.
       In 2022, my team got to take home the victory, with among the prizes a trip to DEFCON in Las Vegas.
   - name: 19ᵗʰ place ECSC European Cybersec.
 Competition
     date: Sep.
 2022